-Alternatively, Quantum detectors can be thought of as out-of-equilibrium environments whose internal dynamics depends on the measured system.
-Even standard dissipative environments can fundamentally influence quantum many-body systems and their steady-states in often counter-intuitive ways [26, 27].
-Correspondingly, the environment can even trigger abrupt changes in the system's observable properties, i.e., it can induce phase transitions (PTs) or sharp crossovers [28].
-As a result, new universality classes [29] and novel topological effects [30] emerge in driven-dissipative systems.
+Quantum detectors can be alternatively thought of as out-of-equilibrium environments whose internal dynamics depends on the measured system.
+As a result, a plethora of backaction channels manifests beyond the ideal quantum detector description [17-24,29,32-36].
+Indeed, even standard dissipative environments can fundamentally influence quantum many-body systems and their steady states in often counterintuitive ways [37,38].
+Correspondingly, the environment can even trigger abrupt changes in the system's observable properties; i.e., it can induce phase transitions or sharp crossovers [39-43].
+As a result, new universality classes [44] and novel topological effects [45,46] emerge in driven-dissipative systems.

-In this work, we report on a quantum measurementinduced many-body transition.
-We observe this transition in an open many-body quantum system, a double quantum dot (DD) where the two dots are coupled to each other only capacitively, and each dot is tunnelcoupled to a lead.
-An adjacent charge sensor dot (CSD) measures the charge state of the DD [13-19, 31].
+In this work, we report on a measurement-induced manybody population switching.
+We observe this transition in an open many-body quantum system, i.e., a double quantum dot (DD) where the two dots are coupled to each other only capacitively, and each dot is tunnel-coupled to a lead.
+An adjacent charge sensor dot (CSD) measures the charge state of the DD.
 The DD exhibits different phases that are characterized by the charge configuration on the quantum dots.
 In the absence of the detector, these phases are determined by the ground-state energetics of the DD with the leads supplying the charges.
 We observe that the detector imparts backaction that induces a distinct change in the observed charge configuration.
-Specifically, we observe that the system now preferentially populates an energetically high-lying state, in close analogy to theoretical predictions for population switching in related systems [32].
-We systematically analyse the dependence on measurement strength and temperature of this transition, and develop a concise theory that reproduces the features of the measured data.
-The backaction-induced population switch highlights the extreme sensitivity of quantum systems to out-of-equilibrium fluctuations: For a qubit fully
+Specifically, we observe that the system now preferentially populates an energetically high-lying state, in close analogy to theoretical predictions for population switching in related systems [47].
+We systematically analyze the dependence on measurement strength and temperature of this transition, and develop a concise theory that reproduces the features of the measured data.
+The backaction-induced population switch highlights the extreme sensitivity of quantum systems to out-of-equilibrium fluctuations: for a qubit fully in state $|0\rangle$ this would correspond to a change into state $|1\rangle$ by the measurement backaction.